home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 ### Mappings

-Mappings in YAML are also known as associative arrays, has tables, key/value pairs, collections or dictionaries.
+Mappings in YAML are also known as associative arrays, hash tables, key/value pairs, collections or dictionaries.
 In the Home Assistant world, we refer to them as mappings in end-user documentation.